fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 And no more errors!
 Let's take a look at what changed.

-When we hover over the *require* statement, we can see the compiler interprets everything express-related to be of type *any*.
+When we hover over the *require* statement, we can see that the compiler interprets everything express-related to be of type *any*.

 ![vscode showing problem of implicitly having any type](../../images/9/8a.png)